3.4L Sensor Locations- Comment Page 2

 again jumps to 30.
 While running its around 40.
 Whats normal pressure when key on and

-I have a 2000 Chevy Malibu and after i have driven it approx. 45 minutes it dies out on me.
+2000 Chevy Malibu and after i have driven it approx. 45 minutes it dies out on me.

 Sometimes when i let it sit 15 to 20 minutes it starts again but not always.
 In addition,